dynamicwebpaige/keras-tutorial/README.md

 * What is TensorFlow, and why can it be a pain to use?
 * What is Keras?

-### HOUR 2: GETTING STARTED WITH TENSORFLOW
+### HOUR 2: GETTING STARTED WITH FEEDFORWARD NEURAL NETWORKS
-* Building a neural network, from nuts to bolts
+* Building a neural network in `numpy`, from nuts to bolts
+* Incorporating back propagation
+* Interpolating values for hidden nodes

 ### HOUR 3: GETTING STARTED WITH KERAS